Site Menu

 11. Unfair

-12. This Morning It Was Summer
+12. This Morning it Was Summer

 This album of new songs by the charmed team of Nat and Nelson remains relatively obscure despite its high overall quality; it would seem the top sales strata would seldom again be approached by classic pop by the time of its release.
 Too bad; the mello, lovely, sometimes romantic, sometimes aching moods and colors were just as exquisite as ever.
 It's also a great sounding recording.
+The cover art (which may now remind one of some of the "mid-century" commercial art one might find at Plan59) is fairly in tune with its contents; a scene of the dream of a life of beauty.

 Gentle is a keynote for this album; even when it's sad it's a gentle sad.
 The term straight-forward is also a good descriptor.
-Perhaps this album was a response (instinctual or deliberate) to the relative bite of the prior two big-band albums and the ardor of the albums with Jenkins, or perhaps it was simply approached in the spirit of a nice new Sings For Two In Love.
+Perhaps this album was a response (instinctual or deliberate) to the relative bite of the prior two big-band albums and the ardor of the albums with Jenkins, or perhaps it was simply approached in the spirit of a nice new Sings for Two in Love.
 It's been described as a "non-concept" album and that's true, but there is a cohesiveness to the sound and feel that brings to mind the fact that the word "theme" might describe a good many albums better than "concept," this one included.

 Love-Wise is a piece of descriptive flattery fit for a Valentines card, but that's not to be glib; it'd be a message anyone might love to either give or recieve.
 "This contented feeling" is an apt line for the song.
 All too much, as in many ways (including the instrumental break) it is going through the (rather nice) motions.
 Speaking of, one probably shouldn't be surprised if a song titled Too Much is a bit much, and the song by that title here is, in as much as it's a bit cloying.
 None the less, the lyrics "the real thing will last" prompts me to comment that I suspect the folks making this music believed their arts were a thing that would last.

-In The Heart of Jane Doe may be of note largely thanks to its ending tag, which is also a fine example of Nat's singular expressiveness, played just as easily and gently as the whole.
+In the Heart of Jane Doe may be of note largely thanks to its ending tag, which is also a fine example of Nat's singular expressiveness, played just as easily and gently as the whole.
 A Thousand Thoughts of You is one of the tracks most eligeable for pop standard status, but then what would it be without Nat to sing a phrase like "will roam the night and find me" with contrasting sensitivity and authority to set off the overwhelming nature of the sense and his vulnerability at the same time.

-A personal favorite of these is You're Bringing Out The Dreamer In Me as I'm happy to relate I've had the breezy and charmed feel so wonderfully present at moments in this song.
+A personal favorite of these is You're Bringing Out the Dreamer in Me as I'm happy to relate I've had the breezy and charmed feel so wonderfully present at moments in this song.
 In a nice park in point of fact - what, you thought that euphorically idyllic '50s utopia of the cover painting was a placement sponsored by a New York Central Park Association?
 Nah; suits it fine!
 And it's not a bad place to be, y'know.
 Anyway, back to the song, the way Nat emphesizes "locked up tight" and so directly says the word "key" finds him unlocking meaning and is another of those details that make his vocals so rich and rewarding.

 Perhaps the most easy-going of the whole lot is My Heart's Treasure, of which there's little so say but "enjoy."
 Perhaps more likely to be remembered, If You Said No elevates stakes to a greater drama, for heaven's sake "all the stars in heaven are trembling above," gracious!
 Is that person figuratively on that bended knee?
 You bet.
 If she still said "no," I just don't want to hear about it.

-To be sure it is not his masterpiece, yet it is something of a masterwork.
+To be sure this album is not his masterpiece, yet it is something of a masterwork.
 This is something only these talents could do in this way, only there, only then.
 Maybe it's a big slice of "the rest" under "the best" but it's our loss if we can't appreciate a nice sunny day with nothing to do.